yugabyte/yugabyte-db/docs/content/preview/reference/drivers/python/yugabyte-psycopg2-reference.md

 ## Fundamentals

-Learn how to perform the common tasks required for Python application development using the PostgreSQL psycopg2 driver.
+Learn how to perform the common tasks required for Python application development using the YugabyteDB psycopg2 smart driver.
 <!--  -->
 <!-- {{< note title="Note">}} -->
 <!--  -->